What makes Fantasy League Auction so special?

 needless to say finished bottom.
 The jokes are already going round speculating how

 "Auction is what it is all about and everyone who takes part loves it but nobody in the

 outside world really knows about it."

 "Buying Andy Carroll and Stewart Downing as my 2 big money buys!!
 They combined

 "Everyone psyched each other out about Rooney and nobody bid on him in the first round, which means he

 could have been picked up for nothing!
 He went for £340m in the next round ...."

 "The real beauty is that the essence of the game itself has not changed.
 The thrill, the sense of

-has scored earning YOU 3 valuable points - has not diminished or tarnished one little
+has scored, earning YOU three valuable points - has not diminished or tarnished one little

 bit in all those years - and I hope never will."